A Pythonic approach to cluster expansions

 Afterwards the cluster expansion can be used, e.g., for finding ground state structures or sampled via Monte Carlo simulations.

 icet can be installed using pip:

 pip3 install icet --user

-Installation requires a C++11 compliant compiler.
+Installation via pip requires a C++11 compliant compiler.
 Please consult the installation section of the user guide for details.

-icet has been developed at Chalmers University of Technology in Gothenburg (Sweden) in the Materials and Surface Theory division at the Department of Physics, in collaboration with the Data Analysis group at the Data Management and Software Center of the European Spallation Source in Copenhagen (Denmark).
+icet has been developed at the Department of Physics of Chalmers University of Technology (Gothenburg, Sweden) and the Data and Software Management Center at the European Spallation Source (Copenhagen, Denmark).

 When using icet in your research please cite

 Also consult the credits page of the documentation for additional references.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.